 Instead of spending more money trying to maintain two separate systems (i.e. an air conditioner or a gas furnace), you can get the two-in-one altogether to sustain a consistent temperature in your home.

-Benefits of Having A Hybrid Heating System
+Benefits of Having A Heat Pump And Gas Furnace (Hybrid) System

-According to Brennans hvac, the best benefit to having a hybrid heating system is that when the temperature goes underneath the ability of the electric heat pump to warm your home, the gas furnace will turn on to circulate and spread the warmth throughout the home.
+According to Brennans HVAC, the best benefit to having a hybrid heating system is that when the temperature goes underneath the ability of the electric heat pump to warm your home, the gas furnace will turn on to circulate and spread the warmth throughout the home.

 The best part about this is the system is programmable, which means you can set the temperature to whatever you like that will make you the most comfortable.